Maikxx/Traveler_App/README.md

 Users can allways chat, if they have been matched together, so there is no 'like or no-like'-system.
 This has been specifically designed, so that even people who might look less good, but still have an interest in someone, are not immediately removed from the other persons list.

 Users can navigate to a matched person's profile, where they will be able to read everything that that person has filled in in either the questionaire or while editing their profile.
 There is also a chat button on a match their profile page, which you can use to start (or continue) a chat with this person.

+From the matches profile page the user can also navigate to their own profile page, by clicking the icon in the top right corner, to bring down a menu and clicking on my profile* there.

 ## Database